tmittiga-personal/AutomatedCalibrationPipeline/README.md

 For those unfamiliar with the terms, a "pipeline" is a chain of modules where the output of one module is the input of the next.
 In the case of a calibration pipeline, the calibration parameters are updated and used in each subsequent module.
 A "node" is an object controlling the full calibration measurement and data processing that produces one or more calibration parameters.
-Multiple nodes make us the pipeline chain, each node producing a subset of the entire set of calibration parameters.
+Multiple nodes make up the pipeline chain, each node producing a subset of the entire set of calibration parameters.
 The automation involved is the timing of running each node and logic governing how nodes relate to or trigger each other.

 The pipeline, as is, is capable of recalibrating qubit pulses (pi and pi/2) and readout (resonator frequency, pulse duration, pulse amplitude).